 Madresfield Court: A moated Elizabethan house in lovely parkland.

 Malvern: Spa town famous for its superb church and drama festival.

 The Malvern Hills Trust operates 20 car parks in the area, with money collected going towards nature conservation and management of the Hills.

-photo is © Philip Halling, republished with gratitude under the Creative Commons license
+photo is © Philip Halling, republished with gratitude under a Creative Commons license

 About Malvern Hills